pablodecm/phd_thesis/src/101_chapter_1.md

 discoveries over the last century [@weinberg2004making], culminating with the discovery of the Higgs boson in 2012 [@higgs2012cms;@higgs2012atlas].
-If a more principled viewpoint is taken, the SM can be thought as the most general but mathematically consistent theory that respects a set of symmetries, namely a global Poincaré group symmetry (translational, rotational
+If a more principled viewpoint is taken, the SM can be thought of as the most general but mathematically consistent theory that respects a set of symmetries, namely a global Poincaré group symmetry (translational, rotational